peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 The Unicode code point at the current position.
 Returns -1 if <i>index</i>
 is less than 0, or is the string's length or greater.
-Returns a value as specified under  <i>surrogateBehavior</i>
+Returns a value as pecified under <i>surrogateBehavior</i>
- if the previous character is an unpaired surrogate code point. <b>NOTE:</b> If the return value is 65536 (0x10000) or greater, this indicates a supplementary code point that takes up two  `char` s rather than one.
+if the previous character is an unpaired surrogate code point.<b>NOTE:</b>If the return value is 65536 (0x10000) or greater, this indicates a upplementary code point that takes up two `char` s rather than one.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>str</i>
 is null.

 ### CodePointBefore